mathmusicoverlord/orthrus/docsrc/rst/feature_selection.rst

     ...                             f_results_handle=feature_selection_results_handle
     ...                             )

-The return of :py:meth:`feature_select <datasci.core.dataset.DataSet.feature_select>` method is a dictionary that contains two elements:
+The return of :py:meth:`feature_select <orthrus.core.dataset.DataSet.feature_select>` method is a dictionary that contains two elements:

  1. ``selector`` : This is ``feature_selector`` object and can be used now to access any information about the feature selection.
  2. ``f_results`` : This a Pandas.DataFrame with feature ids (columns of ds.data) as index and columns are ``feature_selector`` specific.
 For instance, ``f_results`` for ``IFR``  contains three columns ``frequency``, ``weights`` and ``selection_iteration`` for each feature id.

-Finally, we can save these to disk using :py:meth:`save_object <datasci.core.helper.save_object>` method.
+Finally, we can save these to disk using :py:meth:`save_object <orthrus.core.helper.save_object>` method.

-    >>> from datasci.core.helper import save_object
+    >>> from orthrus.core.helper import save_object
     >>> save_object(feature_selection_results, 'path/to/dst/dir/control_vs_shedders/feature_selection_results.pickle')

 In the `next tutorial <feature_set_size_reducton.html>`_ we will look at how to reduce the size of these features in ``f_results`` to find an optimal number of features for a classification problem.